AdamP1592/Network-Simulation/README.md

 This project simulates a network of neurons using a Hodgkin–Huxley model with dynamic synapses.
 The core components include:

-- **Biophysical Neuron Model:** Implements ion-channel dynamics and membrane potential updates using the Hodgkin–Huxley framework.
+- **Biophysical Neuron Model:** Implements ion-channel dynamics and membrane potential updates using the Hodgkin–Huxley framework for corticospinal neurons.
 - **Dynamic Synapses:** Uses computational geometry to determine connectivity based on the overlap of axonal and dendritic projections.
+For activity, uses Tsodyks-Markram synapses with corticospinal synapse parameters
 - **Flask Backend:** Provides REST API endpoints for simulation initialization, iteration, and current stimulation.
 - **Webpage Interface:** The backend API serves data to a webpage that displays the simulation results.